h4ry46/Absolute-Transparency/README.md

 You need to enable the [Enable Transparency in BetterDiscord](screenshots/BetterDiscord.jpg) / Vencord settings for this theme to work well

-BetterDiscord Settings > WINDOW PREFERENCES > Enable Transparency and then restart Discordd
+BetterDiscord Settings > WINDOW PREFERENCES > Enable Transparency and then restart Discord

 ## Installing